BenchmarksStack Ranking

 Optimization 1: NEON NTT (20ms → 19.5ms)

 The Number Theoretic Transform is the heart of STARK proving.
 It's used to convert polynomials between coefficient and evaluation form, enabling fast polynomial multiplication.
+In H33's BFV pipeline, we already use Montgomery-form NTT with radix-4 butterflies and Harvey lazy reduction for the FHE layer.
+The STARK prover needed the same treatment.

 Our initial NTT was correct but scalar.
 We rewrote it using ARM NEON intrinsics for vectorized butterfly operations: